 VII.
 PUBLIC DEFENCE (PROGRESS REPORT 8)

-A thesis becomes qualified for the Public Defense after the internal review processa successful Home Defense, the quality check by the CTM, and the formal check by the Doctoral Office.
+A thesis becomes qualified for the Public Defense after the internal review process, a successful Home Defense, the quality check by the CTM, and the formal check by the Doctoral Office.

 The CTM coordinates the Public Defense twice within each academic year, once in the autumn semester and once in the spring semester.